Who we are

 We do not share any personal information with anyone unless we have a lawful basis to do so.

 The Club may, at times, share Club related information with members of the elected Committees for the purpose of supporting the Club’s activities.
-All Committees adhere to Terms of Reference to ensure that papers and electronic correspondence containing personal data are handled in accordance with the requirements of the General Data Protection Regulation and Data Protection Act 2018, and in accordance with the Club’s policies on Data Protection.
+All Committees adhere to Terms of Reference to ensure that papers and electronic correspondence containing personal data are handled in accordance with the requirements of the UK GDPR and the Data Protection Act 2018, and in accordance with the Club’s policies on Data Protection.

 Who do we share workforce information with?